JesseLeviHall/Current-Work/README.md

-# This is what I am working on
+# My Current Work:

-This is the development foundations of an IoT Smart Building Mobile App, built with Reat-Native, Node.js, MySQL
+This is the development foundations of an IoT Smart Building Mobile App, built with Reat-Native, Node.js, Sequelize ORM, MySQL

-## General info
+## Purpose of App:

-This bug tracker is an easy-to-use web application useful in order to capture and track public feedback concerning problems encountered on websites.
-It provides a way to manage bugs for any medium or small scale team managing multiple websites.
-This is a unique site that also integrates data charts to better visualize team and tech stack performances.
+Our app is designed to make life in an apartment complex easier and more convenient.
+With just a few taps on your phone, you can gain access to all the facilities in your complex, unlock your apartment door, control your lighting, and pay your rent.
+It's the ultimate tool for smart living in an apartment complex!

 <div align="center">Home Screen and Dashboard: </div>
 <br/>